About Our Founder

 A dynamic and creative thinker, John brings a vision of what could be to everything that he does and the energy required to make his visions reality.
 He has deeply involved himself in the ongoing redevelopment of downtown Ithaca.
 He serves on the Board of the Downtown Ithaca Alliance (where he chairs the Downtown Operations Committee), the Board of the State Theater of Ithaca, and is President of State Theater Foundation Board.
 He is also integral to the team of people that works to bring Wizarding Weekend to life.

-As the Lead Integration Engineer at Brightworks since 2007, Levi focuses on advanced networking and infrastructure design.
+As an Integration Engineer at Brightworks since 2007, Levi focuses on advanced networking and infrastructure design.
 He began his career in systems administration with a B.A. in Network Administration from SUNY Alfred.
 He is a VMWare certified professional, as well as CompTIA Security+ and Network+.
 Levi provides senior-level infrastructure (server/ network) design guidance and technical implementation oversight for the project team.
 Past president of the Moravia Rotary Club (District 7150), Levi believes in the importance of community service and volunteering.

 At age 14, Tom embarked on a journey that brought him to every continent.
 He studied criminology, forensics, and criminal psychology, learning from manhunters and martial artists, mastering every fighting style.
 In time, Tom forged himself into a living weapon to wage war on crime and injustice.
 On his return to IT services, Tom stalked cyber thugs as a plain-clothes tech vigilante.
 Beaten by the very people he intended to protect, he barely survived his first project.
 As he sat bleeding in his study at Brightworks Manor, Tom knew he must strike fear into the hearts’ of his foes.
 Just then: a glowing on button caught his attention, giving Tom the inspiration he needed!
 Establishing a secret headquarters in the caves beneath his mansion, Tom became Integrations Man, a Dark Knight to protect citizens from online villainy.
 (In his spare time, he implements projects for Brightworks.)